Arthz-git/users-api/README.md

 A simple REST API to manager users in a database using Node js.

-This API has authentication middleware by JWT in almost every route and validation middleware to routes that need parameters from client.
+This API has authentication middleware by JWT in some routes and validation middleware to routes that need parameters from client.

 ## Technologies used in this project